julianeon/useful-bash-scripts/README.md

 ## daydifference.sh

-This script finds the amount of days that have passed between the two days that you give it as arguments.
+This script finds the number of days that have passed between the two days that you give it as arguments.

 Run it like this: